yuvateja2003/yuvateja2003/README.md

 ## ⚡ Fun fact

 When I'm not coding or exploring new technologies, you can find me strategizing over a game of chess or pushing my limits at the gym.
-I believe that cultivating both mental agility and physical discipline contributes to becoming a well-rounded developer and problem-solver!
+I believe that cultivating both mental agility and physical discipline contributes to becoming a well-rounded developer and problem-solver.

 # 💻 Tech Stack: